Call us: +44 20 8798 0466 or +44 7740 462 463

 Temporary Maternity Nurse

-Having a baby is an exciting and wonderful experience, but also very tiring since the baby will likely be up several times during each night.
-A short-term private maternity nurse will stay in your home and provide calm, caring and efficient services to assist the family with all of your baby’s needs.
+Having a baby is an exciting and wonderful experience, but also very tiring since the baby will likely wake up several times a night.
+A short-term private maternity nurse will stay in your home and provide calm, caring, and efficient services to assist you with all of your baby’s needs.

 She will answer any questions the mother may have about caring for her newborn, give the mother time to recuperate, provide expert breastfeeding advice, and help establish the baby’s sleeping schedule.

 All of our maternity nurses have vast childcare experience and can help with day-to-day tasks including preparing the nursery, bottle sterilisation, nappy changing, bathing the baby, and washing the baby’s clothes.

 Duties & Fees

 Hire a London Governess maternity nurse

 Hiring a London Governess maternity nurse comes with many advantages:

 - You will find establishing a feeding routine easier; including breastfeeding